Obituary: Charles Edward Leake, 64, Lebanon

 Charles Edward Leake, 64, of Lebanon, died Monday, Dec.
 23, 2019, at his residence.
 He was born May 8, 1955, in Marion County.
 He was a U.S. Army veteran and a retired truck driver.

-Survivors include his companion, Cathy Ewing of Lebanon; three brothers, Bob Leake, Jerry Leake, and Larry Leake, all of Raywick; five sisters, Lois Mecholsky (Bill) of New Jersey, Ruth Wells (Allen) of Louisville, Barbara Culver of Bardstown, Phyllis Leake of Bardstown, and Judy Leake of Florida.
+Survivors include his companion, Cathy Ewing of Lebanon; five sisters, Lois Mecholsky (Bill) of New Jersey, Ruth Wells (Allen) of Louisville, Barbara Culver and Phyllis Leake, both of Bardstown, and Judy Leake of Florida; three brothers, Bob Leake, Jerry Leake, Larry Leake, all of Raywick.

-The funeral is 1 p.m.
-Friday, Dec.
-27, 2019, at Bosley Funeral Home officiated by Deacon Joe Dant.
-Cremation to follow after funeral services.
+The funeral was Friday, Dec.
+27, 2019, at Bosley Funeral Home, officiated by Deacon Joe Dant.
+Cremation followed the funeral.

 -30-